-South Branch Township's responses to the material weaknesses identified in our audit have not been subjected to the audit procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+South Branch Township's responses to the material weaknesses identified in our audit are described above.
+We did not audit South Branch Township's response and, accordingly, we express no opinion on it.

-This communication is intended solely for the information and use of the Township Board and others within the organization, and is not intended to be, and should not be, used by anyone other than these specified parties.
+This communication is intended solely for the information and use of the Township Board, and others within the organization, and is not intended to be, and should not be, used by anyone other than these specified parties.